-Next step has been to set up the faint-end apparent magnitude completeness limit values for each catalogue.
-For both, Berdnikov and ACVS catalogues, this limit has been evaluated as in \cite{Monguio2013}.
+The next step was to set up the faint-end apparent magnitude completeness limit values for each catalogue.
+For both Berdnikov and ACVS catalogues, this limit was evaluated as in \cite{Monguio2013}.
 The limiting magnitude was computed as the mean of the magnitudes at the maximum peak star counts in a magnitude histogram, and its two adjacent bins, before and after the peak, weighted by the number of stars in each bin.
-In \cite{Monguio2013} it was estimated that the limiting magnitude computed with this method provides the 90\% completeness limit.
-They confirmed it using complete catalogues.
-Following this strategy we obtain the 90\% completeness limit of Berdnikov catalogue at $V=9.5$, for ACVS we obtained the 90\% completeness at $V=12.4$.
-From these results it is reasonable to consider Berdnikov catalogue complete at $V=9$ and ACVS catalogue complete at $V=12$.
-To summarize, our observed sample has 141 Classical Cepheids from full sky with visual magnitude up to $V=9$ (Bernikov catalogue) and 279 Cepheids in the magnitude range $9 \leq V \leq 12$ with $\delta \leq 29$ and $|b|\leq 10$ (from ACVS).
-This observational constrain can be well modelled in our simulated BGM sample.
+In \cite{Monguio2013}, it was estimated that the limiting magnitude computed with this method provides the 90\% completeness limit.
+They confirmed it by using complete catalogues.
+Following this strategy, we obtain the 90\% completeness limit of Berdnikov catalogue at $V=9.5$, for ACVS we obtained the 90\% completeness at $V=12.4$.
+From these results it is reasonable to consider the Berdnikov catalogue complete at $V=9$ and the ACVS catalogue complete at $V=12$.
+To summarize, our observed sample has 141 classical Cepheids from full sky with visual magnitude up to $V=9$ (Bernikov catalogue) and 279 Cepheids in the magnitude range $9 \leq V \leq 12$ with $\delta \leq 29$ and $|b|\leq 10$ (from ACVS).
+This observational constraint can be well modelled in our simulated BGM sample.